Skip to main content

 Memory issues

 Memory consumption depends on the number of vectors, their dimensionality, concurrency, and the HNSW index configuration.
-Use the checks below to identify what is driving high usage.

 High memory usage